-At Swift River, we recognize that cocaine addiction is far more than just a physical health problem.
+At Vertava Health of Massachusetts, we recognize that cocaine addiction is far more than just a physical health problem.
 It can affect every aspect of a person’s life, from mental and emotional health to relationships with those closest to us.
 Our residential program is designed to address the potential roots and causes of your addiction based on your unique life circumstances.
 We believe that this approach to treatment is more conducive to permanent, healthy change.

 Choosing this natural and peaceful environment for our treatment campus was no simple coincidence.
 Rather, it is one of the greatest benefits we offer as an ideal site for experiential and therapeutic opportunities integrated within our addiction programs.

 Components of our residential cocaine addiction treatment program include: